SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 ### Problem:

-While trying to load SharePoint farm settings with SPDocKit I received a warning:
+While trying to create a SPDocKit snapshot, I received the following warning:

 > Loaded Server ‘ServerName’.

 #### Why is this warning occurring?

-There are some additional SPDocKit permission requirements to load SQL servers information.
+There are some additional SPDocKit permission requirements necessary to load SQL servers information.
 Please note that the following rights on your SQL servers are optional, but depending on them, some or all information about your SQL server configuration and the corresponding Best Practice reports will not be available in SPDocKit.
 In order to allow SPDocKit to successfully gather all the information about your SQL servers the following rights are necessary:

 * __Public__ server role
 * __Dbcreator__ server role and __VIEW SERVER STATE__ permission